MissingLink.ai simplifies AI data management and experimentation

 “We’re taking away a lot of the grunt work so that they can focus on the bigger picture issues,” Taguri said.

-Among the highlights of its suite is a robust data management engine that Taguri characterized as “version aware.”
+Among the highlights of the suite is a robust data management engine that Taguri characterized as “version aware.”
 In essence, it maps changes in databases over time, allowing data engineers to run queries against specific versions for model training and comparison.
 It additionally streams data and caches it locally, using the CPU to copy while experiments run on the GPU.

 Another of Missing.AI’s headliners is its visual dashboards, which collate ongoing experiments in a list view containing start times, the machines or cloud instances on which each test is running, total runtime and progress, and other useful metrics.
 Once an experiment is finished, the results — including the source code, visualizations, and resources — are recorded automatically for posterity.

 “Deep learning costs a lot of money,” Taguri said.
 “Companies learn that it’s not that easy.
-They’re basically stuck doing DevOps working — moving data, tracking experiments, and trying to get machines and GPUs up and running.”
+They’re basically stuck doing DevOps [work] — moving data, tracking experiments, and trying to get machines and GPUs up and running.”

-Taguri claims that one of its customers saw a 20 times boost in productivity.
+Taguri claims that one of the company’s customers saw a 20 times boost in productivity.

 MissingLink.ai offers a free plan with 1GB of managed data, one managed resource, and one managed organization.
-Its least expensive paid plan cost $120 per month and ups the storage and managed resource limits to 100GB and 5, respectively.
+Its least expensive paid plan costs $120 per month and increases the storage limits to 100GB and number of managed resources to five.

 “[One of the] core principles we keep in mind is that we shouldn’t have to educate data scientists about how to do deep learning — we should seamlessly integrate into [their] workflow,” Taguri said.